isomerpages/govtech-gobusiness-main/_run-and-grow/4a-business-grants.md

 [![BGP](/images/grow/PSG JR.jpg "BGP")](https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html)

-Applying for grants is easy with GoBsusiness, a one-stop portal that allows you to apply for all the grants you need without having to deal with multiple government agencies.
+Applying for grants is easy with GoBsusiness, where you can apply for all the grants you need without having to deal with multiple government agencies.
 Here, you can also manage and track all your grant applications at a glance.

 <p>
 {% include button.html text="Get Started" src="https://www.businessgrants.gov.sg/" type="primary" %}